 In this text box, type the Node.js-specific command line options to be passed to the Node.js executable file.
 See Node Parameters for details.

 In this field, specify the working directory of the application.
-All references in test scripts will be resolved relative to this folder, unless such references use full paths.

 By default, the Working directory field shows the project root folder.
 To change this predefined setting, specify the path to the desired folder or choose a previously used folder from the list.